MichaelThomasWolff/Security-Analyst-Projects-Udacity/Planning for Security Controls/README.md

 * Inform colleagues about information security management
 * Develop company-wide security best practices

+Securing personnel (the human asset) is your highest priority.

 Project instructions:

 * Use the NIST work book and assign a score to each of the controls and inform your decisions.